JoshuaBevers/Achieveland/README.md

 Auth0 Security
 a bunch of UI systems implicit.

+### Glitches

+Achievement percentile reads all achievements a player owns and then comes to the wrong conclusion on the page.

 ## Version Updates

 -- loading button while data is being collected from database.